Save to List My Reading List

 [Name of the Nonprofit Organization or Corporation] shall have no members.
 The management of the affairs of the corporation shall be vested in a board of directors, as defined in the corporation's bylaws.

-Amending the Nonprofit Articles of Incorporation
+Nonprofit Articles of Incorporation: Amendments

 Like it or not, from time to time you will amend your nonprofit articles of incorporation and this section is designed to notify the incorporating state of the procedure.

-In your Nonprofit Bylaws you set the procedures for such amendments but here you need to include it as well since without incorporating you can’t have a legal bylaws to begin with.
+In your Nonprofit Bylaws you set the procedures for such amendments but here you need to include it as well since without incorporating you can't have a legally adopted bylaws to begin with.
 You adopt your bylaws after the incorporation and it would dictate all kinds of rules and regulations regarding the governance of your organization.
 Here are the instructions on how to amend your Articles of Incorporation.

-NONPROFIT ARTICLES OF INCORPORATION
+NONPROFIT ARTICLES OF INCORPORATION ARTICLE VII, AMENDMENTS

 7.01 Amendments